-A no wagering casino is a casino that has promotions that do not include wagering requirements.
+A no wager casino is a casino that offers at least one no wagering casino bonus that does not include wagering requirements.

 Whether they’re free spins or different sorts of bonuses, no wagering casinos just don’t include wagering requirements – don’t think that ‘no wagering’ means you don’t get to wager at these casinos, that’d be an easy but big mistake to make.